human-centered-ai-lab/PERSONAS/Readme.md

 **Practical Hints:**
 * _Conduct interviews:_
 Whenever possible, prefer interviews over questionnaires for information collection, since interviews provide much deeper insights and much more detailed information than questionnaires.
 On the one hand, the interviewer has the possibility to react on the answers of the interviewee, ask follow-up questions to gain a deeper understanding or modify the wording or order of the questions to adapt to the specific situation.
 Furthermore, besides the information retrieved from the answers of the interviewee, interviews provide more sources of valuable insights, such as asides made by the interviewee, the tone of voice, or aspects stressed specifically by the interviewee.
 This kind of 'aside information' cannot be obtained through questionnaires.
-Thus, even when it is not possible to collect all information through interviews, it is always worth the effort to conduct at least one or two interviews supplemental to a survey.
+In addition, by obtaining information through talking to members of the user group directly it is easier to obtain a more comprehensive view of people's complex identities and avoid stereotyping.
+Thus, even when it is not possible to collect all information through interviews, it is always worth the effort to conduct at least two or three interviews supplemental to a survey.
+* _Get a comprehensive view:_
+Try to collect information from a sample of members of the user group as diverse as possible.
+For example, include people with different age, gender, abilities, education, cultural background etc. Aim for getting a comprehensive view on the user group, and try to catch details and facettes that are easily overlooked, when concentrating only on majorities or being led by preconceptions.
+Take into account the multiple identities of a person, as this helps to minimise stereotyping <sup name="a3">[[3]](#footnote3)</sup>.
 * _Focus on relevant information:_
  When collecting user information and data, concentrate on those aspects, which are (or might be) relevant with respect to the AI application.
 A persona does not describe the whole person, but the focus is put only on the relevant aspects (such as relevant attitudes, skills...) and specific context related to the usage of the AI application.
 For example, in the context of a specific AI application it might be relevant, whether or not the user plays the piano, has got a dog, likes hiking or is married, while in the context of another AI application these aspects might not be relevant.
 * _Combine 'direct' and 'indirect' view on the user group:_
-In interviews and questionnaires members of a user group are asked about their _personal_ education, tasks, skills, knowledge, goals, motivations, values and frustrations.
+In interviews and questionnaires members of a user group are asked about their _personal_ education, tasks, skills, knowledge, goals, motivations, values, attitudes and frustrations.
 This provides a 'direct' view on the members of the user group.
 In addition, ask also about skills, knowledge, goals, motivations and frustrations of a _typical_ member of the respective user group, which provides an 'indirect' view on that user group seen through the eyes of a peer.
 One benefit of this approach is, that for many people 'indirect' questions make it easier to state negative feelings and aspecs like frustrations and difficulties.
 In addition, asking about a _typical_ member of the group helps to level bias, which stems from the fact that those, who participate in (online) surveys, usually tend to be the more active, extrovert and open-minded members of a group.
-* _Valuable input from internet research:_
+* _Obtain valuable input from internet research:_
 In a business domain, often you can retrieve valuable information about a specific job/role from job descriptions posted on websites of educational institutions or from job advertisements posted by companies.
 Interesting information regarding education, skills and careers of people working in a specific job/role can be retrieved from social media profiles.
 This information can be used to complete/complement information gained from members of the user group through interviews or questionnaires.

 **Material:**